AgnitumuS/ubjs/tutorials/database_tuning.md

  So in most cases performance bottleneck is a Database.

  > Use the database for those things for which it was designed.
-Be [KISS](http://en.wikipedia.org/wiki/KISS_principle) - database for storing data, application server for data manipulation
+Be [KISS](http://en.wikipedia.org/wiki/KISS_principle) - database for storing data, application server for data manipulation.

 ## Indexes
 By default, UnityBase DDL generator create indexes for all attributes of type `Entity`